freakout42/formax/README.md

 ======

 Release 2.1.0 is useable and has all important features to create non-complex forms.
 It has not matured enough to call it fully production ready.
-Don't hesitate to create an issue when in trouble or missing a feature or have found a bug or security problem but dont hesitate to start using it.
+Don't hesitate to create an issue when in trouble, have found a bug or a security problem.
+Create discussions for feature requests.
+Dont hesitate to start using it.
+Together we will make **formax** suit your needs.

 The most important property "Security" is covered "hardline".
 The code is -Wall -Werror clean and send through valgrind,